jdemeule/wg21-papers/string-split.md

 struct string_detector_traits<ref_view<R>> : public string_detector_traits<R> {};
 ```

-_Editor note: this traits could be a customization point for string-like object outside those the standard provide._
+_Editor note: this trait could be a customization point for string-like objects outside those the standard provides._

 ## string_like_subrange
 And finally the returned value of split in the case of a `@_string-like_@`{.cpp} object could be: